 Solo Female Friendly Small Group Tours

 Joining a solo friendly small group tour is easily the best way to see Georgia and to put aside some of the pain points that may arise when trying to plan a trip to the Caucasian country.
 While it is not the most challenging country to travel in solo, finding accommodation and getting around can be rather difficult.
 The country is mountainous and extremely rugged and even hiking without a local guide or knowledge of the region can pose an issue to many tourists.
-This solo friendly group tour will guarantee that you can fully concentrate your efforts on enjoying the wonderful country of Georgia and not to stress over the minute details and make new travel friends.
+This solo friendly group tour will guarantee that you can fully concentrate your efforts on enjoying the wonderful country of Georgia, not to stress over the minute details and make new travel friends.